melissapalmer/melissapalmer.github.io/_posts/devops/2018-12-14-app-deployment-from-1vm-k8s.md

 published: true
 ---

-In this post I create a greeting RESTFul API with Spring, that queries a DB for it's hello strings.
-Use Docker to create an image and run it in a container.
-I'll cover how to use docker compose to run multiple containers for the application (our app, and postgres DB).
-Finally deploying the app to a K8s cluster using Helm package manager.
+**In this post I create**

+1. A greeting RESTFul API with Spring, that queries a DB for it's hello strings.
+2. Use Docker to create an image and run it in a container.
+3. I'll cover how to use docker compose to run multiple containers for the application (our app, and postgres DB).
+4. And finally deploying the app to a K8s cluster using Helm package manager.

-Thank you to **The Practical Developer** as is post at: https://thepracticaldeveloper.com/2017/12/11/dockerize-spring-boot/ allot of this is based off of what he taught is there.
+Thank you to **The Practical Developer** for his post at: https://thepracticaldeveloper.com/2017/12/11/dockerize-spring-boot/ .
+This is based off of what he taught there.

 **I go through the following core technology stack, during this post:**